20 Raiders of Liez

 Conall strained his eyes to observe everything he could.
 “Hard to say.
 But I’m looking at six or seven body boxes on deck.”

 “Father must be right.
-They are hiding the weapons inside the boxes,” Caleb responded.
+They are hiding weapons inside the boxes,” Caleb responded.

 Josah held his left hand up, motioning Conall to let him use the Viewer.
 He slipped it on and brought the gadget to his eye.
 “It’s difficult to see who is onboard the ship, but I’m counting five people.”

 He handed the Viewer to Caleb.
 “That ship will be in open waters by the time we get to the compound.
-Everything is ready for us to go.”
+Everything is ready for us to go,” said Josah.

-Josah started to leave but turned around once more.
+Josah rose to follow but turned around, as the younger Evermore didn’t budge.
 “Caleb!
-We’re going to leave you here if you don’t come now!”
+We will leave you here if you don’t come now!”

 The youngest Evermore slipped the Viewer out of his hand and into a pocket in his tunic.
 The two descended carefully as loose dirt and rocks rolled down.
 Before long, they made it to the tree line, providing them with better footing.